RECRUIT COMPANY MENTOR PROGRAM

 Candidates O3 and below should also include a command endorsement with their application.
 The endorsement should address the requirements outlined above.
 Applications are accepted in conjunction with the annual ALCOAST solicitation message ONLY, and visitation dates will be assigned for the current year of solicitation only.

 After notification of selection the Mentor shall:

-Coordinate with the Lead Company Commander the specific arrangements for visits during the second, fifth, and eighth weeks of training.
+Coordinate with the Lead Company Commander the specific arrangements for visits during the third, sixth, and eighth weeks of training.
 The Company Mentor shall attend an out-brief with the Commanding Officer from 0945-1000 on graduation morning.